Jeff Merkley: 2008 election

-On August 13, 2007, Merkley received the endorsements of Democratic Governor Ted Kulongoski and former Democratic Governor Barbara Roberts.
-He was endorsed in December 2007 by the Oregon AFL–CIO, the state's largest labor federation.
-The union federation's leaders cited Merkley's 97% record of voting in the interests of working families and his electability in a general election against the incumbent senator Gordon Smith.
+On August 1, 2007, Merkley announced he would run for the U.S. Senate in the 2008 election.
+On August 13, he was endorsed by Governor Ted Kulongoski and former governor Barbara Roberts.
+In December 2007 he was endorsed by the Oregon AFL–CIO, the state's largest labor federation.
+The union federation's leaders cited Merkley's 97% record of voting in the interests of working families and his electability in a general election against the incumbent, Gordon Smith.
 Merkley was the first federal candidate to be cross-nominated by the Independent Party of Oregon.

 Merkley won the Democratic nomination to challenge Smith in 2008, narrowly defeating activist Steve Novick and four others in the Democratic primary.
-Merkley was initially thought to have only a moderate chance of unseating Smith, but a July 2008 Rasmussen poll showed him in the lead, albeit within the margin of error.
+He was initially thought to have only a moderate chance of unseating Smith, but a July 2008 Rasmussen poll showed him in the lead, albeit within the margin of error.
 By August, after strongly negative campaigning on both sides, Rasmussen reported that Merkley's support had deteriorated, with Smith taking a strong lead in the polls.
 Merkley's favorable rating was at 42%, while his unfavorable rating had risen to 45%.

 Polls taken shortly before the election indicated that Merkley's standing had once again improved, with Merkley's 12-point deficit turning into a slight lead.

 On election night the race was too close to call, but media outlets including The Oregonian called it for Merkley on the morning of November 6, and Smith conceded later that morning.
 Ultimately, Merkley defeated Smith by three percentage points, 49% to 46%.
 While he carried only eight counties, one of them was his home county of Multnomah County, which he won by 142,000 votes—a deficit that proved too much for Smith to overcome.
-Merkley thus became the first person to unseat an incumbent Oregon senator since Bob Packwood's defeat of Wayne Morse in 1968.
+Merkley thus became the first person to unseat an incumbent Oregon senator since Bob Packwood defeated Wayne Morse in 1968.

 Merkley formally resigned his seat in the Oregon House in a letter to Secretary of State Bill Bradbury on January 2, 2009.
-He was sworn in as a Senator on January 6, 2009.
+He was sworn in as a senator on January 3, 2009.
 Upon his swearing in, Oregon was represented in the Senate by two Democrats (Merkley and Ron Wyden) for the first time since Maurine Brown Neuberger served alongside Morse from 1960 to 1967.